 Biovault Family offer the processing and storage of cord tissue to facilitate the future potential of MSCs and are actively engaged in MSC research and development.

-HSCs like those in your baby’s cord blood have been used for over 30 years to treat a conditions affecting the blood and immune systems.
+HSCs like those in your baby’s cord blood have been used for over 30 years to treat a wide range of conditions affecting the blood and immune systems.
 Today, these include:

 Research suggests that mesenchymal stem cells like those found in cord tissue will soon be used to repair and replace damaged tissues and organs.